atong01/conditional-flow-matching/README.md

 pip install torchcfm
 ```

-To use the full library with the the different examples, you can install dependencies:
+To use the full library with the different examples, you can install dependencies:

 ```bash
 # clone project